naninovel/docs/docs/en/guide/text-printers.md

 The tool will inspect both scenario scripts and managed text documents in the specified folder (including all the sub-folders), so you'll get the chars for all the text ever displayed to the player by Naninovel, including all the printed text, UI labels, unlockable tips, etc.

 ::: tip EXAMPLE
 Check the [localization sample](/guide/samples#localization) for an example on using custom TMPro font atlas for Japanese locale.
-The font automatically switched when Japanese language is selected and switched back to the default atlas when other languages are selected.
+The font is automatically switched when the Japanese language is selected and switched back to the default atlas when other languages are selected.
 :::

 ## Text Reveal Sounds